HAHayat Amin · Operator

 Selecting the right AI automation expert requires careful evaluation.
 Before engaging any specialist, founders should verify these essential criteria:

-- Startup-specific experience is non-negotiable.
-Enterprise automation experts often struggle with startup realities: limited budgets, changing requirements, and the need for speed over perfection.
-Look for someone who understands that a startup needs working solutions this week, not a six-month roadmap.
+• Startup-specific track record matters.
+Enterprise automation experts often struggle with startup realities: thin budgets, changing requirements, pressure for speed over perfection.
+Someone who has shipped for early-stage founders will scope and price differently than someone whose default is a six-month roadmap.

 About Hayat Amin